Skip to Content

 Sit outside at a picnic table on the lawn (with heaters for fall) under the trees.
 Inside, find cozy tables and a small bar.

-Leo’s has its own parking lot behind the building as well as street parking.
-Please just pay attention to all posted parking signs as some lots will tow you.
+• There is also street parking; please just pay attention to all posted parking signs as some lots will tow you

 Leo’s House Of Thirst | 1055 Haywood Rd, Asheville, NC 28806